Inflectra/rapise-documentation/docs/Guide/naming_conventions.md

 Any custom function or variable that you define in `User.js`, `Common.js`, or any other `.js` file will be displayed in the corresponding node of the object tree.

-However, there are two exceptions that can help you hide internal functions or variables from the tree:
+However, there are two exceptions that help you hide internal functions or variables from the tree:

-1. If you prefix a function name with an underscore, such as _myFunc, those functions will be automatically filtered and not displayed in the tree.
+1. If you prefix a function name with an underscore, such as _myFunc, these functions will be automatically filtered and not displayed in the tree.

 2. You can use `/** @private */` and `/** @ignore */` comments to indicate that a function or variable should be treated as private or ignored, respectively.